bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 # Repository {#repo}

-An AT repository provides a key-value interface where values are CBOR-encoded objects known as records.
-Applications interact with repositories through standard CRUD operations while the underlying merkle tree structure ensures cryptographic verification of all modifications.
+An AT repository provides a sorted key-value interface where values are CBOR-encoded objects refered to as records.
+Applications interact with repositories through standard CRUD operations while the underlying Merkle tree structure enables cryptographic verification of all modifications.

 Repository authority is established through Decentralized Identifiers (DIDs).
-Each repository is associated with exactly one DID, which resolves to the cryptographic key material necessary for verifying repository commits.
+Each repository is associated with exactly one DID, which resolves to the cryptographic key material necessary for verifying repositories.

-The repository structure provides several advantages over independently signed objects:
+The repository structure provides several advantages over individualy signed objects:

-- Simplified key rotation through a single commit-level signature rather than per-record signatures
+- Simplified key rotation through a single repository-level signature rather than record-level signatures
 - Cryptographic proofs of record deletion
 - Completeness guarantees that enable observers to detect withheld, missing, or outdated records

-The following describes version `3` of the AT repository format.
+This document describes version `3` of the AT repository format.
 Both previous versions are deprecated, and implementations do not need to support them.

 ## Repository Semantics {#repo-semantics}